Passeroidea

 The remaining Dicaeum form a well-supported clade which appears to consist of three subclades: pygmaeum-virescens, sanguinolentum-maugei, and celebicum-tristrami.
 Note that the Mistletoebird does not appear to be that closely related to the sanguinolentum, even though they have sometimes been regarded as conspecific.

-Within the celebicum-tristrami clade, celebicum is basal.
-Next are the sister species ignipectus and monticolum.
-Interestingly, all three of these have also been considered conspecific with the Mistletoebird (hirundinaceum).
+Within the celebicum-tristrami clade, the sister species celebicum and kuehni are basal, followed by another pair, ignipectus and monticolum.
+Interestingly, all four of these have also been considered conspecific with the Mistletoebird (hirundinaceum).
 Nonetheless, they also don't seem to be so closely related.
 Rather, the Mistletoebird seems to be more closely related to the remaining species, and particularly the Red-capped Flowerpecker (geelvinkianum).
 Only five of the eleven species in the hirundinaceum-tristrami group were sampled, and except for the Mistletoebird, I've adopted the arrangement in HBW, which is consistent with the maximum likelihood tree of Nyári et al. (2009).

 - Olive-backed Flowerpecker, Prionochilus olivaceus